 The contextual setting and the modalities of implementing development activities have undergone fundamental changes as a result of the Taliban takeover.
-However, also before August 2021 Afghanistan represented a very challenging environment - from which Denmark gained a number of experiences and lessons learned.
+However, also before August 2021 Afghanistan represented a very challenging environment - from which Denmark gained a number of useful experiences and lessons learned for future programming.
 To strengthen impact, there was at the time a deliberate move towards fewer, focussed engagements, undertaken in partnerships with capable international organisations.
 The volatile setting in Afghanistan necessitated a continuous focus on adaptation, flexibility in implementation and on maintaining attention to risk management.
 There was a general understanding that the predominant role of donor funding in supporting government structures and ensuring the services of the Republic was unsustainable - but with no alternative identified.
 The donor efforts in, for instance, capacity building of authorities and advancing the fight against corruption were always seen in a long-term perspective - interventions should possibly have been designed with realistic, shorter-term goals.
-A Mid-Term Review of Danish engagements was undertaken in October 2020, also emphasising some of these findings.
-The development of a Danish Strategic Framework to start in 2022 will include a more systematic collection of applicable lessons learned.
+A Mid-Term Review of Danish engagements was undertaken in October 2020, also emphasising some of these findings and, i.a., recommending that new programmes should be simplified and focussed, including with a reduction in the number of engagements and thematic programmes.